outrigdev/outrig/aidocs/system.md

     - import the "cn" function from "@/util/util" to do classname / clsx class merge (it uses twMerge underneath)
     - make sure to add cursor-pointer to buttons/links and clickable items
     - for element variants use class-variance-authority
+    - useAtom() and useAtomValue() are react HOOKS, so they must be called at the component level not inline in JSX

 ### Styling